kevalabs/.github/profile/README.md

-# KevaLabs
+# kevalabs

-**Ideate.
-Build.
-Evolve.**
+**ideate. build. evolve()**

-KevaLabs is a space for thinkers and builders who care about creating meaningful, scalable technologies.
+kevalabs is a space for thinkers and builders who care about creating meaningful, scalable technologies.
 We explore ideas, design thoughtfully, and build with long-term impact in mind.

 Some of our work is shared freely as community editions — crafted to empower, not just impress.